flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/online-atc.md

 ### Getting ATIS

-To get the ATIS information of the channel hover over the station and click on the `i` symbol.
+To get the ATIS information of the channel, hover over the station and click on the `i` symbol.

 ### Changing Frequencies

-To change a frequency hover over the station and click either `Set Active` or `Set Standby` depending on if you want to immediately set the frequency as the active frequency or just as the standby frequency for later use.
+To change a frequency, hover over the station and click either `Set Active` or `Set Standby` depending on if you want to immediately set the frequency as the active frequency or just as the standby frequency for later use.

 ### Filter the Station List